-Sorry for the relatively direct and typically Marseille expression!
+Sorry for the rather direct and typically Marseillaise expression!
 But the idea is there.
-During your stay at the Belle Vue hotel, imagine what you will discover behind the hill of Notre Dame de la Garde... the Goudes, the end of the world, the Baie des Singes and the Calanque de Callelongue, where the road ends and where the steep massif of Marseilleveyre begins .
+During your stay at the Belle Vue hotel , imagine what you will discover behind the hill of Notre Dame de la Garde… Les Goudes, the end of the world, the Baie des Singes and the Calanque de Callelongue, where the road stops and the steep massif of Marseilleveyre begins.

 First step: go to Les Goudes

-At the beginning, the Goudes represents a den of crooks, where it was possible to hide or escape into the hills.
+Initially, Les Goudes represented a hideout for thugs, a place where it was possible to hide or escape into the hills.

 In the memory of Marseille, it is also the route of traffic jams because there is only one road and on weekends, the tourist crowd is very large.
 So how to escape it?